 Helene Rother Ackernecht was one of the first females to work as an automotive designer when she joined the interior styling staff of General Motors in Detroit in late 1942.
 It is unclear whether she was an official team member or a consultant at General Motors because thorough records were not kept on her.
 In 1947, she established her own design studio and was soon contracted by Nash-Kelvinator as a design consultant.

 Rother was born in 1908 in Leipzig, Germany and spent her childhood in one of the most creative and artistic community’s in Germany at the time.
 She graduated from Kunstigwerbe (by 1900 it was known as the Royal Academy of Graphic and Book Arts), a crafts school in Leipzig, around 1930, with the equivalent of a master’s degree.
 She began her design career illustrating books.
 By the mid 1930s she decided to flee Germany for France with her seven-year-old daughter and began designing fashion accessories via her own studio, the Contempora Studio.
 By 1941, Rother and her daughter were forced to flee again after Nazi’s had overthrown France’s army.
-Her and her daughter were briefly refugees in the northern part of Africa before arriving in the United States.
+She and her daughter were briefly refugees in the northern part of Africa before arriving in the United States.